krystianfranus/data-science-template/README.md

 ## Prerequisites

+To make use of this repository, you have to:
+- [download](https://github.com/ContentWise/contentwise-impressions) ContentWise data, concretally `CW10M` directory, and place it at `cache/CW10M/` (cache directory is included in .gitignore)
-To make use of this repository, you must first set up a ClearML server and, optionally, AWS S3 storage.
+- set up a ClearML server and, optionally, AWS S3 storage

 ## Configuration and installation